Julian Schwinger

-Julian Seymour Schwinger (/ˈʃwɪŋər/; February 12, 1918 – July 16, 1994) was a Nobel Prize winning American theoretical physicist.
+Julian Seymour Schwinger (/ˈʃwɪŋər/; February 12, 1918 – July 16, 1994) was a Nobel Prize-winning American theoretical physicist.
 He is best known for his work on quantum electrodynamics (QED), in particular for developing a relativistically invariant perturbation theory, and for renormalizing QED to one loop order.
 Schwinger was a physics professor at several universities.

-Schwinger is recognized as one of the greatest physicists of the twentieth century, responsible for much of modern quantum field theory, including a variational approach, and the equations of motion for quantum fields.
+Schwinger is recognized as an important physicist, responsible for much of modern quantum field theory, including a variational approach, and the equations of motion for quantum fields.
 He developed the first electroweak model, and the first example of confinement in 1+1 dimensions.
 He is responsible for the theory of multiple neutrinos, Schwinger terms, and the theory of the spin-3/2 field.

 Biography

 Early life and career

 Julian Seymour Schwinger was born in New York City, to Ashkenazi Jewish parents, Belle (née Rosenfeld) and Benjamin Schwinger, a garment manufacturer, who had emigrated from Poland to the United States.
 Both his father and his mother's parents were prosperous clothing manufacturers, although the family business declined after the Wall Street Crash of 1929.
 The family followed the Orthodox Jewish tradition.
 Julian's older brother Harold Schwinger was born in 1911, seven years before Julian who was born in 1918.

 Schwinger was a precocious student.
 He attended the Townsend Harris High School from 1932 to 1934, a highly regarded high school for gifted students at the time.
 During high school, Julian had already started reading Physical Review papers by authors such as Paul Dirac in the library of the City College of New York, in whose campus Townsend Harris was then located.

 In the fall of 1934, Schwinger entered the City College of New York as an undergraduate.
 CCNY automatically accepted all Townsend Harris graduates at the time, and both institutions offered free tuition.
 Due to his intense interest in physics and mathematics, Julian performed very well in those subjects despite often skipping classes and learning directly from books.
 On the other hand, his lack of interest for other topics such as English led to academic conflicts with teachers of those subjects.